Library Resources for Online Courses

-When faculty wish to place materials on electronic reserve, link to library databases or e-books, or stream video, the library is the place to begin.
+When faculty wish to place materials on electronic reserve or stream a video, the library is the place to begin.
 Once the library personnel locate or scan the requested files, a Library Resources link will appear on the left navigation bar in the Blackboard course.
 Course participants click the link to access a listing of supplemental course material.
 The e-reserve documents and videos remain within the course for the duration of the semester, while links to database articles and e-books will remain.
 The supplementary materials may be printed by students.

 The TEACH Act

 “The TEACH Act expands the scope of educators’ rights to perform and display works and to make the copies integral to such performances and displays for digital distance education, making the rights closer to those we have in face-to-face teaching.
 But there is still a considerable gap between what the statute authorizes for face-to-face teaching and for distance education.

 Fair use is almost always going to be the best source of authority for making copies in any context, but especially in conjunction with statutes like 110(2) that give us specific authorization that may not be sufficient in a particular case.” (from The University of Texas)